-Charlottesville Murder Suspect James Alex Fields Jr Will Likely Claim Self Defense
+Charlottesville Murder Suspect James Alex Fields Jr Will Likely Claim Self-Defense

-The Ohio man who has been charged with the murder of a woman during a “Unite the Right” rally in Charlottesville, Virginia, is expected to argue that when he drove his car into a crowd of counter-protestors it was an act of self-defense, according to a report from Business Insider.
+The Ohio man who has been charged with the murder of a woman during a “Unite the Right” rally in Charlottesville, Virginia, is expected to argue that when he drove his car into a crowd of counter-protesters it was an act of self-defense, according to a report from Business Insider.

 The attorney for James Alex Fields Jr. gave a preview of the strategy that he will seek to employ in his client’s defense on Monday in Charlottesville as the jury selection for Fields Jr.’s trial began.